Billing Process for Insurance Claims

 What is Health Insurance?

 Health insurance can be very complicated and confusing and some people do not know where to start or what questions to even ask.
-United Healthcare provides information called Health Insurance 101 to help those individuals better understand the basics of how it all works.
+United Healthcare provides information called Health Insurance 101 to help those individuals better understand the basics of how it all works and provides definition to the following terms.

 Common Insurance Term Definitions